SpenceKonde/megaTinyCore/megaavr/extras/Ref_Tuning.md

 *My name's Clock, and - unlike a certain instructor - I value yer Time, and I specialize in keeping it Real...
 I've got just what you need, right here....*

 The idea here is simple: Run RTC from internal 32kHz oscillator.
-This is inaccurate (if you have a crystal, it's not, rich kid), but pretty stable stable.
+This is inaccurate (unless ya got a watch crystal hooked up, but I can't remember the last time I saw one of those, and they're my department), but .
 Pipe it to the event system via ASYNCCH3 for 1-series or any odd channel for the 2-series (0-series parts and their owners are S. O. L. here - as usual for those low budget parts.
 I hope we don't have any of those here today, we dun like your kind round these parts, you hear me?
 The 0-series is strictly inferior and can't selftune!
 So if you're a 0-series, get out of here, I'm not talking to your kind. *several sadfaced 0-series parts slink out of the classroom with tears in their eyess* Because, ya see here one of the many ways ways the 0-series `EVSYS` is gimped is that, lacking async channels 2 and 3 while having the exactly same list of peripherals for the channels they do have... they don't got no PIT output channels.
 So they can't use the divided PIT signals as event generators.
 It's a little hard to imagine who'd save 7 cents tops at that kinda cost isn't it?
 What I never got was way there was always so many of em around, taking our precious die space!

 Anyway, so let's turn on the RTC and turn on the PIT!
 PIT/64 should be around 512 Hz